-The DSA chip is directly integrated into the processor and attaches via the I/O fabric interface over which all communication is conducted.
-Through this interface, it is accessible as a PCIe device.
-Therefore, configuration utilizes memory-mapped registers set in the devices Base Address Register (BAR).
-Through these, the devices' layout is defined and memory pages for work submission set.
-In a system with multiple processing nodes, there may also be one DSA per node, resulting in 4 being present on the previously mentioned Xeon Max CPU.
+The accelerator is directly integrated into the Processor and attaches via the I/O fabric interface over which all communication is conducted.
+Over this interface, it is accessible as a PCIe device.
+Configuration therefore is done through memory-mapped registers set in the devices Base Address Register (BAR).
+Through these, the devices' layout is defined and memory pages for work submission are set.
+In a system with multiple processing nodes, there may also be one DSA per node.